-Experts are warning that MPs’ cyber security could be at risk after it emerged that a number of malicious WiFi hotspots have been operating in Westminster.
+MPs’ cyber security could be at risk after a number of malicious WiFi hotspots emerged in Westminster, NS Tech can reveal.

-Analysis shared with NS Tech indicates that the networks delivered at least a dozen attempted smartphone attacks in the area immediately surrounding the Houses of Parliament between August 2018 and August 2019.
+Analysis indicates that the networks delivered at least a dozen attempted smartphone attacks in the area immediately surrounding the Houses of Parliament between August 2018 and August 2019.

 Produced by a mobile security provider as part of a broader analysis, the findings do not show that MPs have been successfully breached or that any specific individuals were the targets of these attacks.
 But the positioning of the networks has raised fears that politicians could be vulnerable.

 “There appears to be a particular concentration [of attacks] in areas where politicians and those advising them are active,” said Alan Woodward, a professor of cyber security at Surrey University.
 “At this time, we need to be particularly alert.”